divi255/cloud-fancyindex/README.md

-* To let the software index your bucket, you need to create GCP servece account (permissions worked for me: Storage Legacy Bucket Reader & Storage Object Viewer) and the create a key for it.
+* To let the software index your bucket, you need to create GCP servece account (permissions worked for me: Storage Legacy Bucket Reader & Storage Object Viewer) and then create a key for it.
 Put a path to keyfile to GOOGLE_APPLICATION_CREDENTIALS env variable or specify it in application command line params.